 The primary machinery for producing what we now know as dry food is called an extruder; it was introduced in the 1950s.
 To get the correct consistency of dough for the extruder, a minimum amount of starch is needed.
 This started the trend of ever-increasing quantities of cereal grain, such as corn, in dry foods.
 At the same time, meat processors were getting more proficient at getting more meat from livestock carcasses; so pet food makers substituted other leftover animal tissues or “by-products.”
 Over time, the result was a high-grain, low-meat dry food, for which the profit margin was—conveniently—much higher than for canned food.

-In the late 1970s, cats were going blind or dying of congestive heart failure due to a condition called dilated cardiomyopathy (DCM).
+In the late 1970s, cats started going blind or dying from congestive heart failure due to a condition called dilated cardiomyopathy (DCM).
 Many of those cats were eating the same food (Hill’s Science Diet); and this was noticed by researchers at UC Davis.
 In the mid-1980s, they published the results of their research showing that taurine deficiency was the issue.
 Pet food manufacturers hastened to supplement taurine in their feline diets.
 Since then, DCM (dilated cardiomyopathy) dramatically decreased in cats eating commercial, “balanced” cat food.
-(Cats can spontaneously develop DCM unrelated to taurine, and a genetic form exists in Maine coon cats and a few other breeds and lines.)

 Taurine and Dogs

 Dogs make their own taurine from sulfur-containing amino acids, primarily cysteine, but also methionine.
 It was thought that, because they could produce it themselves, dogs didn’t need supplemental taurine.